-Delano Hunter is the Interim Director of the DC Department of Parks and Recreation (DPR).
+Delano Hunter is the Acting Director of the DC Department of Parks and Recreation (DPR).
 Mr. Hunter comes to DPR from Serve DC, where he was Chief Service Officer for the District of Columbia.

 During Director Hunter’s time at Serve DC, the agency’s federal grant funding increased by nearly 40%, and over 12,000 residents and stakeholders were engaged each year, participating in innovative emergency preparedness trainings including Active Shooter Response, First Aid/CPR/AED, and the Community Emergency Response Team (CERT).